six-of-one/gved/README.md

     (and eventually sanctuary...)
 - interactive mode still needs code moved out of terminal ops gotilengine display
 - had issues with gotilengine.TLN_DrawFrame(0) only wanting to draw 2 or 3 mazes
+- right now the only interactive cmd is 'Q' for quit

 command line suggestions:
 * gved -i maze115